Karushna/DoodleDash/README.md

 ## Getting Started

-> Make sure you have Node 22 downloaded on your machine before running!
+> Make sure you have Node 22 downloaded on your machine before running!!

 1. Run `npm create devvit@latest --template=phaser`
 2. Go through the installation wizard.
 You will need to create a Reddit account and connect it to Reddit developers